charlehsin/terraform-on-azure/README.md

 ## Set up Terraform and Azure CLI

 Follow the references to set up Terraform and Azure CLI on Windows with Bash.
+We will use the authentication via Azure CLI, not the service principal.
+If you have privilege to create an Azure service principal, please do that.

 Some useful Azure CLI commands
 - az login